Grumbel/rfactortools/FAQ.md

 ## Right suspension is missing from open wheel cars

 No idea, happens in multiple mods, so it might be more then a random mod bug.

+## The track is to bright

+Find the `.scn` file for the track and edit the `Light` section, the intensity value should be 1.0 or smaller.